MMike17/Unity_InstantDoc/README.md

 ![](.Screenshots/Hub.png)

 Once the documentation is found, the tool will index it and be ready to be used.\
-Enter a search term in the search bar and a list of results will be available.
+Enter a search term in the search bar and click the "Search" button.
+A list of results will be available.

 ![](.Screenshots/Menu.png)